Thinkorswim vs Interactive Brokers

 Thinkorswim vs Interactive Brokers Recap

 These two are very close.
-Day traders will probably want to use Interactive Brokers, while investors should go with Charles Schwab.
+Day traders may want Interactive Brokers, while investors might prefer Charles Schwab.

 About the Author